ska-telescope/ska-low-mccs-pasd/docs/src/user/field_station.rst

 and the thermistor mounted on the floor of the FNDH EP Enclosure is also exposed as an attribute.

 In addition, the Fieldstation device provides a way of setting AdminMode on all PaSD components from a single place, and captures an overall health state of the field station.
-The health state is calculated from the health of the FNDH and smartboxes; possible values are:

-* 0 = OK: All components are in a normal state.
-* 1 = DEGRADED: At least one component is in a warning or alarm state.
-* 2 = FAILED: Either the FNDH or all smartboxes are in an alarm state.
-* 3 = UNKNOWN: It is unable to determine its health (also its initial state).

 The following attributes are provided by the Fieldstation device: